Edward F. Miller

 Iowa State University, Ames: B.S.
 (Electrical Engineering), 1962.

-Program Chairman for the IEEE/NBS Workshop on Software Testing and Test Documentation, Ft.
+Program Chair for the IEEE/NBS Workshop on Software Testing and Test Documentation, Ft.
 Lauderdale, Florida, November 1978;

-General Chairman of the 1st International Conference on Computer Workstations, San Jose Convention Center, November 1985;
+General Chair of the 1st International Conference on Computer Workstations, San Jose Convention Center, November 1985;

-General Chairman of the 7th Annual EDP Quality Assurance Conference, Washington, D.C., November 1988.
+General Chair of the 7th Annual EDP Quality Assurance Conference, Washington, D.C., November 1988.

 Miller was a member of the program committee for the ISSTA '94 and ISSTA '96 (Software Testing and Validation) conferences.
 He was a program committee member for AQuIS '94 (Italy) and a program committee member and USA chair for AQuIS '96 (Italy).